 Essential Winemakers of Italy

 What makes an Italian wine so special?
 From Friuli-Venezia Giulia to Sicily, Piedmont to Puglia, it often comes down to those wild Italian grapes that aren’t grown anywhere else.
 Italy’s best wines are, more often than not, the result of an indigenous grape expressing the character of a certain place.
-I think of Nebbiolo showing off its delicate side in Barbaresco.
-Frappato walking a tightrope of sweet and sour in southern Sicily.
-And Ribolla Gialla from Collio that makes you crave a slice of prosciutto.
+I think of Nebbiolo showing off its delicate side in Barbaresco, or a supple Ribolla Gialla from Collio that makes you crave a slice of prosciutto.
+The most essential winemakers of Italy know how to shepherd these grapes from vine to glass in their purest form, and the most consistent ones are listed here.

 See also the Essential Winemakers of France.